hodgson3d/h3d-toolkit-docs/docs/curve-tools/index.md

 You can dynamically increase or decrease the number of curve control points and change how vertices are distributed along the curve.

 This is especially useful for hard-surface modelling when vertices need to follow a specific curvature.
+Hotkeys:
+M = Change distribution method
++ / - = Increase/Decrease curve points

 ![Curve Deform Verts](../assets/gifs/curve-tools/curve-deform-verts.gif)